Books & Music

 At an appointment with my neurologist, he encouraged me to lower the impact on my feet from exercise.
 He suggested non-impact or very low impact exercise.
 While he considered it important that I maintain cardiovascular fitness, he considered it equally important that I avoid injury.
-As I cannot join a fitness club right now, walking for exercise became my most likely exercise of choice.
+Walking for exercise became one of my exercises of choice.

-I have not been able to study dance for about a year-and-a-half now.
-I resisted giving up dance and I have missed it tremendously.
+I have not been able to study dance for a few years now.
+I resisted giving up dance and I still miss it.
 I must admit, walking for exercise sounded like a poor replacement, although much research supports the benefits of walking.
-With the encouragement of my physician, I strapped on my AFOs (ankle foot orthosis) and gave walking for fitness a try.
+With the encouragement of my physician, however, I put on my shoes, orthotic support in place, and gave walking for fitness a try.

 Getting outdoors, I find that I enjoy long walks through my neighborhood.
 I take time to say hello to my neighbors.
-Sometimes, I pull my little boy in the wagon or walk with my husband.
+Sometimes, I walk with a family member or friend.
 I watch the changes in nature as spring gives way to summer and then to autumn.
 Walking often becomes meditative to me.
 I even find that walking boosts my creativity and inspires me to write, as suggested by Julia Cameron in her book The Artist’s Way.

 I used to enjoy trail walking.
 I now find that this form of walking does not suit me anymore unless I am on a well-groomed and relatively flat trail.
 I find it more difficult to keep my balance on uneven ground.
 I more easily trip over small obstacles such as tree roots then I used to, as well.

-When the colder weather hit, walking outdoors became unsafe.
-During the past couple of winters, I have had problems with slipping (another early indicator that something was wrong).
+When the colder weather hit, walking outdoors becomes too slippery and unsafe.
+During the past few winters, I have had problems with slipping (another early indicator that something was wrong).
 I began walking indoors with a series of DVDs by Leslie Sansone called Walk Away the Pounds.
 I found these workouts to be motivating, fun, and a surprisingly effective workout.
 Even during nicer weather, I sometimes get out these walking videos for variety.

 I realize that not everyone reading this article can walk.
 For those of you with neuromuscular disease who are still ambulatory, walking may be one of the safest forms of exercise for you.
 Check with your physician to find out if walking would benefit you and what type of bracing or equipment might best assist you.
 Then, if the answer is “yes,” get out for a walk.
 Who knows, maybe we will “run into each” other while we are out on our walks!